906-493-5245 [email protected]

 IT IS ILLEGAL TO...

-• Operate an ORV on any wet lands, to include lakes, shorelines, swamps, bogs, marshes (wet or dry), streams or rivers, or ride on Great Lakes shoreline or beaches.
+• Operate an ORV on any wet lands, to include lakes, shorelines, swamps, bogs, marshes (wet or dry), streams or rivers, or ride on Great Lakes shoreline or beaches, unless it is otherwise designated as part of a trail.

 • Operate an ORV off the marked trail.
 (Consult the DNR ORV handbook for further information)